Kerr–Newman metric: Limiting cases

-where Q represents the body's electric charge and J represents its spin angular momentum.
+where Q is the body's electric charge and J is its spin angular momentum.

 Taking the gravitational constant G to be zero in the Kerr–Newman solution gives an electromagnetic field from a rotating charged disk with a boundary in a Minkowski space.
 The Kerr–Newman solution itself is a special case of more general exact solutions of the Einstein–Maxwell equations.
 The more general solutions include a cosmological constant, a Newman, Unti, Tamburino (NUT) parameter, and a magnetic charge.

 Metric field

 The Kerr–Newman metric describes the geometry of spacetime for a rotating charged black hole with mass M, charge Q and angular momentum J. The formula for this metric depends upon what coordinates or coordinate conditions are selected.
 Two forms are given below: Boyer–Lindquist coordinates, and Kerr–Schild coordinates.
 The gravitational metric alone is not sufficient to determine a solution to the Einstein field equations; the electromagnetic stress tensor must be given as well.
 Both are provided in each section.